Have You Ever Been in Love (song)

 "Have You Ever Been in Love" is a song by Canadian recording artist Celine Dion, recorded first for her seventh English studio album A New Day Has Come (2002) and was later included on her eight English studio album One Heart (2003).
 The song is a power ballad, written by Anders Bagge, Peer Åström, Tom Nichols, Daryl Hall and Laila Bagge, while production was handled by Bagge & Peer.

 "Have You Ever Been in Love" builds from a gentle, piano-laced opening into a theatrical, string-framed climax.
 The song received acclaim from music critics, while being reviewed in both albums.
 Many critics called it a classic-sounding ballad and one of the strongest cuts from the album.
 Critics also noted similarities between Dion and Barbra Streisand.

 "Have You Ever Been in Love" was released on 14 April 2003, as One Heart's second (promotional only) single in the United States and Canada, while on 3 November 2003, it was released as the third commercial single in selected European countries.
 The song spent fourteen weeks at number 2 on the US Hot Adult Contemporary Tracks, setting a record for most weeks at the second position.
-The music video was shot between 29–30 April 2003 in Los Angeles and released on 2 June 2003.
+The music video was shot between 29 and 30 April 2003 in Los Angeles and released on 2 June 2003.